mattwills8/premise-wp/README.md

     Mac: https://store.docker.com/editions/community/docker-ce-desktop-mac
     Windows: https://store.docker.com/editions/community/docker-ce-desktop-windows

-2. If it's a new project, create a .secrets file in the root directory and export the relevant environment variables (see docker-compose).
+2. If it's a new project, create a secrets/ directory in the root and add a new .txt file there for each relevant environment variable (see docker-compose).
-    Otherwise, request the .secrets from the project manager and store it in the root directory.
+    Otherwise, request the secrets/ from the project manager and store it in the root.

 3.  cd to the project directory and run docker-compose to fetch and start the images.